Lorenzo Antonio: Career

+When Antonio entered his teen years, he pursued a solo career, separating from his sisters' group.
+This controversial decision initially disappointed many fans due to the group's established popularity, but ultimately proved successful for both Antonio's solo career and his sisters' later formation of the internationally known group Sparx.

 During the 1980s and 1990s, Antonio toured Mexico, Central America, South America and the United States.
-Most of his most successful international songs were released during this period, including: "Vamos A Jugar", "Muchachita", "Como Me Gustas", "Busco Un Amor", "Dile", "No Lloraré", "Buscaré" (peaked at No. 7 on Billboard's Top Latin Song chart, May 14, 1988), "Él No Te Quiere" (peaked at No. 9 on Billboard's Top Latin Song chart, April 12, 1997), "No Quieren Que Te Quiera" (peaked at No. 16 on Billboard's Top Latin Song chart, August 16, 1997), and "Como Cuando Y Porque" (peaked at No. 12 on Billboard's Top Latin Song chart, July 16, 1994), which was an original song written and given to him by Mexican singer-songwriter, Juan Gabriel.
+Most of his most successful international songs were released during this period, including: "Vamos a Jugar", "Muchachita", "Como Me Gustas", "Busco Un Amor", "Dile", "No Lloraré", "Buscaré" (peaked at No. 7 on Billboard's Top Latin Song chart, May 14, 1988), "Él No Te Quiere" (peaked at No. 9 on Billboard's Top Latin Song chart, April 12, 1997), "No Quieren Que Te Quiera" (peaked at No. 16 on Billboard's Top Latin Song chart, August 16, 1997), and "Como Cuando Y Porque" (peaked at No. 12 on Billboard's Top Latin Song chart, July 16, 1994), which was an original song written and given to him by Mexican singer-songwriter Juan Gabriel.
 In 1987, Antonio achieved what many considered to be his greatest hit, and one of the most successful Latin ballads of the 1980s, "Doce Rosas."
 On May 23, 1987, Doce Rosas reached No. 3 on Billboard Magazine's Top Latin Song chart.

 In the early 1990s, after a 2-year college stint at the University of New Mexico, Lorenzo Antonio signed with a new record company, Warner Music Group.
-At this time, he also met Juan Gabriel and he returned with the albums "Mi Tributo A Juan Gabriel" ("My Tribute to Juan Gabriel") and Tributo 2 ("Tribute 2").
+During this period, he met Juan Gabriel, whose influence inspired him to release two tribute albums: "Mi Tributo A Juan Gabriel" ("My Tribute to Juan Gabriel") and Tributo 2 ("Tribute 2").